James Turrell: Skyspaces

 Since 2009, Turrell's Third Breath, 2005 is part of the permanent exhibition of the Centre for International Light Art (CILA) in Unna, Germany.
 It is a camera obscura, consisting of two rooms: In the lower, cubic room (Camera Obscura Space), the visitor sees an image of the sky which is being reflected through a lens on the ground.
 In the upper, cylindrical room (Sky Space), the sky can be seen directly through a hole in the ceiling.

 Three Gems (2005) at the de Young Museum is Turrell's first Skyspace to adopt the stupa form.
+It is built into a dune and has an oculus to view the sky.
+The Three Gems is largely hidden from view and is accessed by a tunnel.

 At Houghton Hall in Norfolk, the Marquess of Cholmondeley commissioned a folly to the east of the great house.
 Turrell's Skyspace presents itself from the exterior as an oak-clad building raised on stilts.
 From the inside of the structure, the viewer's point of view is focused upwards and inevitably lured into contemplating the sky as framed by the open roof.